 “Then the children are exempt,” Jesus said to him.
 27 “But so that we may not cause offense, go to the lake and throw out your line.
 Take the first fish you catch; open its mouth and you will find a four-drachma coin.
 Take it and give it to them for my tax and yours.”

 Jesus wasn’t even present when Peter was approached, but being God He already knew.
 It shows He really wanted to bring up the subject so He could establish His conclusion on the matter.
 And His conclusion for paying these taxes was, “Then, the children are exempt.”

-Eventually Jesus paid the tax.
-But His conclusion was a forward-looking statement as He was wont to speak.
+Eventually Jesus paid the tax, but His conclusion was a forward-looking statement as He was wont to speak.
 Such taxes were going to cease once the New Covenant was in full effect, and once Jerusalem and the Temple that symbolized the old system were destroyed, which occurred in 70 A.D. as Jesus Himself prophesied.

 “But he responded, ‘Do you see all these buildings?
 I tell you the truth, they will be completely demolished.
 Not one stone will be left on top of another!'”
 Matthew 24: 2

 Jesus finished His mission by fulfilling and accomplishing the whole body of the law.
-He allowed thus the Spirit of Grace and Faith to begin His reign.

 “It is finished.” or “It is accomplished.”
 John 19:30